7 Essential Things to do in Strasbourg, France by JetSettingFools.com

 Pastries in bakery window in Strasbourg, France

 For something sweet, there are plenty of pastry and chocolate shops offering treats.
 The beautifully crafted Alsace desserts are displayed in window cases.
 When it is warm outside, shops sell artisan ice cream from street stands.
-Visitors and residents stroll side-by-side down the streets of Strasbourg with a cone in hand.
+Visitors and residents stroll side-by-side down the streets with a cone in hand.
 Try the mint chocolate chip cone from Jeff de Bruges.

 Pro Tip: Deciding what and where to eat in Strasbourg can feel overwhelming.
 One of the great ways to get a taste of the local cuisine is on a fabulous food tour – like this one!